jina-ai/executors/jinahub/encoders/text/AudioCLIPTextEncoder/README.md

 #### Using source codes

-Use the source code from JinaHub in your python code,
+Use the source code from JinaHub in your Python code,

 ```python
 from jina import Flow